KQRY-CD

-KFDF-CD (channel 44) is a low-power, Class A television station in Fort Smith, Arkansas, United States, affiliated with the Spanish-language Estrella TV network.
-It is owned by Pinnacle Media alongside Court TV affiliate KQRY-LD (channel 36) and Univision affiliate KXUN-LD (channel 48).
-KFDF-CD's transmitter is located on Pernot Road in Van Buren, Arkansas.
+KQRY-CD (channel 44) is a low-power, Class A television station licensed to Springdale, Arkansas, United States, serving Northwest Arkansas as an affiliate of the Spanish-language network Estrella TV.
+It is owned by Pinnacle Media alongside Cozi TV affiliate KFDF-LD (channel 36) and Univision affiliate KXUN-LD (channel 48).
+KQRY-CD's transmitter is located on Carlock Road east of Springdale.

 KPBI-CD (channel 31) in Winslow operates as a translator of KFDF-CD; this station's transmitter is located on South 56th Street in Springdale.

 History

 The station began as K46BZ when the Federal Communications Commission (FCC) issued an original construction permit to Family Media of Ft.
 Smith to build a low-power television station on UHF channel 46.
 In October 1988, Family Media transferred the construction permit to Pharis Broadcasting, who brought the station on the air as a Fox affiliate and obtained its initial license on March 30, 1990.

 In the mid-1990s, the FCC began to allow low-power stations to have four-letter callsigns, and in September 1995, the station took the call letters KPBI-LP, for Pharis Broadcasting Inc. In June 1998, claiming displacement, Pharis Broadcasting requested to move the station to VHF channel 10; the FCC granted the request in October 1998.
 Before finishing the move, Pharis sold KPBI-LP to Equity Broadcasting in a deal finalized in June 2001, along with several other stations.
 One of those stations was KFDF-LP, at the time operating on channel 32.
 In September 2001, Equity requested Special Temporary Authority to move KFDF-LP to channel 46, being vacated by KPBI-LP.
 A month later, Equity switched the two stations' call letters, with the former KPBI moving to channel 10 as UPN affiliate KFDF-CA, and the former KFDF moving to channel 46 as Fox affiliate KPBI-CA.

 Under Equity's ownership, KFDF was controlled remotely via satellite from Equity's headquarters in Little Rock, Arkansas, and was relayed in encrypted form via the satellite Galaxy 18 (Ku-band transponder 21).
 This was true of most of the company's stations.